 A graphics card is a great way to improve your computer’s performance, but not all PCs need one.
-For example, you may not need a graphics card if you’re a casual PC user who doesn’t do much gaming or video editing.
+For example, you may not need one if you’re a casual PC user who doesn’t do much gaming or video editing.

 - When should you consider a dedicated GPU?